revdotcom/revai-node-sdk/README.md

 ### Getting captions output

 Another way to retrieve your file is captions output.
 We support both .srt and .vtt outputs.
-A readable stream of your desired captions output can be retrieved as shown below.
-If your job was submitted as a multichannel file you will be required to provide the id of the channel you would like captioned.
+See below for an example showing how you can get captions as a readable stream.
+If your job was submitted with multiple speaker channels you are required to provide the id of the channel you would like captioned.

 ```javascript
 var captionsStream = await client.getCaptions(job.id, CaptionTypes.SRT, null);